Neural network (machine learning)

-An artificial neural network is an interconnected group of nodes, inspired by a simplification of neurons in a brain.
-Here, each circular node represents an artificial neuron and an arrow represents a connection from the output of one artificial neuron to the input of another.
+A neural network is an interconnected group of nodes, inspired by a simplification of neurons in a brain.
+Here, each blue/green circular node in the hidden and output layers represents an artificial neuron and each red circular node in the far left layer represents an input data value.
+An arrow represents a connection from the output of one neuron (or data node) to the input of another.

-In machine learning, a neural network or neural net (NN), also called artificial neural network (ANN), is a computational model inspired by the structure and functions of biological neural networks.
+In machine learning, a neural network (NN) or artificial neural network (ANN) is a computational model inspired by the structure and functions of biological neural networks.

 A neural network consists of connected units or nodes called artificial neurons, which loosely model the neurons in the brain.
-Artificial neuron models that mimic biological neurons more closely have also been recently investigated and shown to significantly improve performance.
 These are connected by edges, which model the synapses in the brain.
 Each artificial neuron receives signals from connected neurons, then processes them and sends a signal to other connected neurons.
 The "signal" is a real number, and the output of each neuron is computed by some non-linear function of the totality of its inputs, called the activation function.
-The strength of the signal at each connection is determined by a weight, which adjusts during the learning process.
+The strength of the signal at each connection is determined by a weight, which adjusts as part of the training process.

-Typically, neurons are aggregated into layers.
-Different layers may perform different transformations on their inputs.
-Signals travel from the first layer (the input layer) to the last layer (the output layer), possibly passing through multiple intermediate layers (hidden layers).
+Groups of neurons are aggregated into layers.
+Each layer performs a transformation on its inputs.
+Signals travel from the first layer (the input layer) to the last layer (the output layer), typically passing through multiple intermediate layers (hidden layers).
 A network is typically called a deep neural network if it has at least two hidden layers.

-Artificial neural networks are used for various tasks, including predictive modeling, adaptive control, and solving problems in artificial intelligence.
-They can learn from experience, and can derive conclusions from a complex and seemingly unrelated set of information.
+Deep neural networks are capable of learning sophisticated hierarchical representations.